williamberrios/williamberrios.github.io/_pages/about.md

 ---
 {: style="text-align: justify" }
 Hi, I am a former research intern at the [Electronic Visualization Lab](https://www.evl.uic.edu/) from University of Illinois at Chicago advised by [Prof. Elisabeta Marai](https://cs.uic.edu/profiles/g-marai/).
 I graduated with a B.S. in Mechatronics Engineering from [National University of Engineering](https://www.uni.edu.pe/){:target="\_blank"} - Lima, Peru in 2019.
 There, I was adviced by [Prof. Alberto Coronado](https://pe.linkedin.com/in/albertocoronado){:target="\_blank"} working on machine learning detection of mechanical failures.
+{: style="text-align: justify" }
-My research interests are deep unsupervised learning.
+My research interests are machine learning, computer vision, few-shot learning, deep unsupervised learning and robotics.
+I am looking forward to pursue a Phd in Computer Science :)